 In 2004 and 2005 we issued stock options to our employees with an exercise price at a discount to the then current trading price for our common stock.
 Because our stock price is based on relatively low trading volume and a small public float, it can fluctuate widely at times.
 As a result, we determined that the issuance of RSUs presented a number of advantages.
-First, it allows us to reduce the dilutive effect of this equity-based compensation, as there are fewer shares underlying a restricted stock award than an equivalent value issued in a stock option award.
+First, it allowed us to reduce the dilutive effect of this equity-based compensation, as there are fewer shares underlying a restricted stock award than an equivalent value issued in a stock option award.
 Second, the vesting schedule of the RSUs was structured to minimize the potential excise tax under Section 280G of the Internal Revenue Code upon a change of control.
-Third, it is difficult to set an exercise price for options that accurately reflects the value of the Company due to the low trading volume and small public float for our common stock
+Third, historically it was difficult to set an exercise price for options that accurately reflects the value of the Company due to the low trading volume and small public float for our common stock.

 As a result, in 2005 we established a restricted stock unit plan (the "2005 RSU Plan") and issued RSUs aggregating 2,750,000 shares to employees.
 In addition, RSUs with respect to 100,000 shares were issued to each of our two independent directors in 2006.
 In each case, the number of RSUs we issued was influenced by the closing price of the stock underlying the RSUs on the date of grant.
-As a result of an amendment to our RSU Plan approved by our Board in March 2008, and ratified by our shareholders in April 2008, we increased the number of RSUs available for issuance under the 2005 RSU Plan from 3 million to 3.5 million.
-After giving effect to RSU awards since the adoption of the 2005 RSU Plan, as of the date of this Proxy Statement, 184,000 shares remain available for RSU grants under such plan.
+As a result of an amendment to our RSU Plan approved by our Board in March 2008, and ratified by our shareholders in April 2008, we increased the number of RSUs available for issuance under the 2005 RSU Plan from 3.0 million to 3.5 million.
+After giving effect to RSU awards since the adoption of the 2005 RSU Plan, as of February 1, 2011, 184,000 shares remain available for RSU grants under such plan.
+We do not intend to issue additional RSUs unless and until we amend the 2005 RSU Plan to allow for new distribution dates with respect to newly issued RSUs.